Oomoto: Notable followers

 One of the more well-known followers of Oomoto was Morihei Ueshiba, a Japanese martial artist and the founder of Aikido.
 It is commonly thought that Ueshiba's increasing attachment to pacifism in later years and belief that Aikido should be an "art of peace" were inspired by his involvement with the sect.
 Oomoto priests oversee a ceremony in Ueshiba's honor every April 29 at the Aiki Shrine at Iwama.

-Onisaburo Deguchi taught a type of meditation and spirit possesssion technique called chinkon kishin (鎮魂帰神) to some of his most devoted followers, many of whom went on to establish their own religions.
+Onisaburo Deguchi taught a type of meditation and spirit possession technique called chinkon kishin (鎮魂帰神) to some of his most devoted followers, many of whom went on to establish their own religions.
 They include: